 Scholarly Commons Citation

 Page, Joseph A., "Book Review: The Aspirin Wars: Money, Medicine, and 100 Years of Rampant Competition" (1992).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1146.
+1146.